 Applications must be submitted by March 1 for the fall semester and October 15 for the spring semester for domestic students.
 To be considered for special fellowships, applications for fall admission must be completed by January 15th.
 International students must submit their applications by March 1 for the fall semester and October 1 for the spring semester as per Graduate College requirements (http://www.gradcollege.txstate.edu/hmnt.html).

 Graduate Assistantships are awarded competitively to students interested in assisting faculty with research and teaching/grading responsibilities.
 Assistantships can be either full-time (20 hours/week) or half time (10 hours/week).
-Each semester, the Graduate Coordinator will solicit applications.
+Each semester, the Graduate Coordinator will solicit applications prior to the start of the semester.
 Selection is based on interest and capabilities to perform specific duties with the Graduate Faculty.
 Requirements are unconditional admission to the MS in Human Nutrition and registration for 9 graduate credits.
 International and out-of-state GAs who are appointed to a full-time position pay in-state tuition.

 Faculty who have funded research projects may also hire GAs to assist with specific research projects.
 These faculty recruit and hire their research assistants independently.

-Applicants to the MS program who are interested in obtaining the Registered Dietitian (RD) credential are encouraged to apply for admission to the Texas State Dietetic Internship (DI).
+The MS and Dietetic Internship (DI) are separate programs.
+Applicants to the MS program who are interested in obtaining the Registered Dietitian (RD) credential are encouraged to apply for admission to the Texas State DI.
 However, it is important to note that admission to the MS program does not guarantee acceptance into the Texas State DI.
+For more information on the DI, please visit: http://www.fcs.txstate.edu/degrees-programs/nutr/dietetics_program.html

 Each spring, the Texas State DI offers a pre-select option, which allows the DI to enroll 6 interns from Texas State before the nationwide computer-matching process is conducted.
 Both undergraduates and graduate students at Texas State can apply for the pre-select option.